rohjay/aquaponics_pi/README.md

 ### Monitoring SLC

-We would like to be able to monitor from the front end:
+This app could allow a user to monitor from the front end:
 - Water temperature
 - Water PH
 - Moisture levels of the soil
+- Graph data over time
+- Historicals?

+### Other goals

+We could also set up a live stream from the raspberry cam to watch the fishies in the tank!